10 days in Turkey itinerary

 Just across from Hagia Sophia stands the monumental Blue Mosque, with its bright blue interior Iznik tiles making it one of Istanbul’s most beautiful mosques.

-Other unmissable Sultanahmet highlights include the opulent Topkapı Palace, heart of the Ottoman Empire, and the eerily atmospheric Basilica Cistern (Yerebatan Sarnıcı).
+Other must-see Sultanahmet highlights include the opulent Topkapı Palace, heart of the Ottoman Empire, and the eerily atmospheric Basilica Cistern (Yerebatan Sarnıcı).

 Round off your first day in Istanbul by doing a deep dive into the Grand Bazaar — the largest covered bazaar in the world, no less.

-Prepare to haggle, and to get lost in the seemingly endless labyrinth of alleys.
+Prepare to bargain, and to get lost in the seemingly endless maze of alleys.

-Want more detail on what to do in the city?
+Want more details on what to do in the city?
 Discover how to spend a day in Istanbul

-Or, if you're not keen on planning, book our customisable Week in Istanbul trip.
+Or, if you're not keen on planning, book our customizable Week in Istanbul trip.

 hagia-sophia-shutterstock_258472562